Probability distributions

 • Shape and Interpretation: The density graph depicts the distribution of male heights, where the area under the curve represents the total probability, which is always equal to 1.
 The shape of the curve shows where the values are most concentrated.
 Peaks in the graph indicate the heights where the probability density is highest.

-• Probabilities: While the exact probability of a specific height (e.g., exactly 70 inches) is technically zero in a continuous distribution, the PDF helps us understand the probability of height falling within an interval.
+• Probabilities: While the exact probability of a specific height (e.g., exactly 70.562 inches) is technically zero in a continuous distribution, the PDF helps us understand the probability of height falling within an interval.
 For example, the area under the curve between 63 inches and 75 inches represents the probability of a male’s height falling within this range.

 • Percentiles: The vertical dashed lines at the 2.5th and 97.5th percentiles illustrate specific points in the distribution.
-These lines help visualize that 95% of the male heights lie between 63 and 75 inches.
+These lines help visualize that 95% of the male heights lie between about 63 and 75 inches.

 height |>